Creates an instance of the type designated by the specified generic type parameter, using the parameterless constructor.

 Assembly: mscorlib (in mscorlib.dll)

-In general, there is no use for the CreateInstance in application code, because the type must be known at compile time.
+In general, there is no use for the generic method in application code, because the type must be known at compile time.
 If the type is known at compile time, normal instantiation syntax can be used (new operator in C#, New in Visual Basic, gcnew in C++).
+If the type is not known at compile time, you can call a non-generic overload of CreateInstance.

 .NET Framework Client ProfileSupported in: 4, 3.5 SP1